adamjberg/devtails.xyz/_posts/randy/2022-10-02-all-creative-now.md

 ## DRAWING THE LINES

-In the beginning, there was only one creator – woever, whatever dialed in the FORCE that energized the universe.
+In the beginning, there was only one creator – whoever or whatever dialed in the FORCE that energized the universe.
 Long story short, there came a reason for being.
 A little later, CREATIVE TYPES of human debuted with [cave paintings](https://www.atlasobscura.com/articles/cosquer-cave-art-underwater), leaving messages on walls that lasted longer than their being.
 Some of these priceless artifacts will outlive us all, but none will survive to the end of the universe.

 CREATIVES have been capturing and coding the world for eons.
 There was always a storyteller, as there was and is always a story to tell.
 When hunting and gathering was critical to our tribes, the CREATIVE BEING would have been very unique – assuming they still had to hunt and/or gather for a living.